Dawn-Team/checkpoints_center/arvinsichuan/Recommender Systems/Introduction to Recommender Systems：Non-Personalized and Content-Based.md

 # Introduciton to Recommender Systems: Non-personalized and Content-based.

+## Information Retrieval and Information Filtering
+1. Information Retrival is ways of retrieving informations.
+2. Information Filtering is ways of filtering unimportant infomations.

+## Collaborative Filtering
+Information needs more complex than keywords or topics.

 ## Vocabularies
 - Rating(Expresion of preference)
     -   Explicit rating (direct from user)